openode-io/openode-cli/README.md

 then launch a secure container of your server, and then put it online.
 During this command, you can also select between using a subdomain.openode.io or a custom domain.

-Note that when you run *openode deploy* and your website is already running, it will update your files, update the environment variables (if they changed), and reload your website with 0-second-downtime.
+Note that when you run *openode deploy* and your website is already running, it will update your files, update the environment variables (if they changed), and reload your website.

 #### Options